boldingd/EclipsePhaseContent/Kainouda2035.md

 ### Organization

-Like most Scum swarms, Limehouse has no formal organization, rule-making or governings systems, or economic system.
+Like most Scum swarms, Limehouse has no formal organization, rule-making, governings, or economic system.
-The locals tend to be anti-authoritarian, individualistic and libertine, and hedonistic.
+The locals tend to be anti-authoritarian, individualistic, libertine, and hedonistic.
 Clear, mutual, informed consent and staying out of what doesn't concern you are the two corner-stones of society on Limehouse.

-Unlike many other genera of anarchism, the Scum generally don't concern themselves with theory or hold themselves to formal process; instead, Scum swarms tend to run on a mix of personal authority, reputation, tradition, reciprocity, and violence — ranging from the pointed shove to the angry mob.
+Unlike many other genera of anarchism, the Scum generally don't concern themselves with theory or hold themselves to formal process; instead, Scum swarms tend to run on a mix of personal authority, reputation, tradition, reciprocity, and violence — ranging from pointed shoves to angry mobs.
 Limehouse is no different: there are no reputation scores, no affinity groups or workers' councils, and no public decision-making system.
 The "civil society" of Limehouse instead runs on informal authority, a certain kind of tradition, and shouted obscenities.
 Those who command the respect of their peers — either through toughness, a commanding personality, a reputation for getting important jobs done, or armed back-up — corral groups of their fellows into action.